List of the Top Capital Providers

 #1 – CapitalPad

-• Allocation size: Up to $2,000,000 direct, with additional funds coming from partners
+• Allocation size: Up to $2,500,000 direct, with additional capital from co-investor partners

 • Deal stage: Post-LOI only

-• Minimum EBITDA: $1,000,000
+• Minimum EBITDA: $1,000,000 (as low as $750k for self-funded search deals)

 • Geographic focus: North America